AdobeDocs/campaign-classic.en/help/technotes/using/edge-chromium.md

         nlserver config -reload
         ```

-    1. Run the following commande to restart the web server:
+    1. Run the following command to restart the web server:

         ```
         nlserver restart web